dm-drogeriemarkt/spring-boot-systemd-notification/README.md

   want to use the default temp directory
 * Spring Boot autoconfiguration or bean declaration for SystemdNotificationService

+## License

-Copyright (c) 2017 dm-drogerie markt GmbH & Co.
+Copyright (c) 2018 dm-drogerie markt GmbH & Co.
 KG, https://dm.de

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal